nathanhwyoung/pizza-pi_JS/README.md

 ## Description

-_A webpage where a user can select the name of a movie, the time of day that they would like to see the movie and their age._
+_An application that uses PI to calculate the cost of a pizza order._

 ## Setup